Mat-Bit/mine-tweet/README.md

 In the main directory of application, run:

+`bundle install`

+And finally, to run the app execute:

 `rails server` or `rails s`

 If all occurred well, the application will up at this address: <http://localhost:3000/>